LazyPotato02/expense-tracker/README.md

 # Expense Tracker - project created for ReactJS June 2024

 ## Project Information
-**The Expense Tracker is a full-stack application developed using React for the frontend and Django REST framework for the backend.
+**The Expense Tracker is a full-stack application developed using React for the front end and Django REST framework for the back end.
 It allows users to manage their expenses.**

 # Requirements
     docker